-Form the school completes: Application for authorization: Primary Years Programme
+Form the school completes: Application for authorization: Diploma Programme

-The Application for authorization: Primary Years Programme and supporting documents provide evidence of the school's progress in the authorization process and of its readiness to become an IB World School.
-The school will submit specific documents showing understanding of the programme and its implementation.
+The Application for authorization: Diploma Programme and supporting documents provide evidence of the school's progress in the authorization process and of its readiness to become an IB World School.
+The candidate school will submit specific documents showing understanding of the programme and its implementation.

-Through the Application for authorization: Primary Years Programme and supporting documents, the school will show that it has:
+Through the Application for authorization: Diploma Programme and supporting documents, the school will show that it has: